Windows 10 slow boot after update or power outage? Lets fix it

 - Navigate to the vendor’s website (or your laptop manufacturer’s website, if you’re using integrated graphics on a laptop) to check for driver updates.
 Install any new versions available.

-Perform full system scan with the latest updated antivirus or antimalware program to check and make sure virus malware infection not causing the issue.
+Perform a full system scan with the latest updated antivirus or antimalware program to check and make sure virus malware infection not causing the issue.

 Again if you are using a mechanical hard drive and want to improve your computer’s boot time, switching to an SSD is a good choice.